projectacrn/acrn-hypervisor/doc/introduction/index.rst

   with tools such as Kubernetes*.
 - The HMI Application OS can be Windows* or Linux*.
 Windows is dominant in Industrial HMI environments.
-- ACRN can support a soft Real-time OS such as preempt-rt Linux for soft-PLC control, or a hard Real-time OS that offers less jitter.
+- ACRN can support a soft real-time OS such as preempt-rt Linux for soft-PLC control, or a hard real-time OS that offers less jitter.

 Automotive Application Scenarios
 ================================

-As shown in :numref:`V2-SDC-scenario`, the ACRN hypervisor can be used for building Automotive Software Defined Cockpit (SDC) and In-Vehicle Experience (IVE) solutions.
+As shown in :numref:`V2-SDC-scenario`, the ACRN hypervisor can be used for building Automotive Software Defined Cockpit (SDC) and in-vehicle experience (IVE) solutions.

 .. figure:: images/ACRN-V2-SDC-scenario.png
    :width: 600px